aldinh777/potatoheadshot/README.md

 - Potato Starch
 - Raw Salt

-You can also wet the potatoes with this tools to get
+You can also wet the potatoes to get
 - Wet Potato
 - Super Wet Potato
 - Water Potato